Toriyasa

 Why it earns a place on a Kyoto shortlist

 Strongest case for Toriyasa is that it gives Kyoto visitors a different kind of reservation from the city's more formal dining options.
-The OAD recognition in both the Casual in Japan Highly Recommended list for 2026 and the Top Restaurants in Japan Recommended list for 2023 is the trust signal here: not a detailed description of the meal, but enough independent attention to separate it from an unvetted choice.
+The OAD recognition in both the Casual in Japan Highly Recommended list for 2026 and the Top Restaurants in Japan Recommended list for 2023 is a useful trust signal, adding independent attention that separates it from an unvetted choice.

 Value is harder to judge without a published price range, so the recommendation is format-led rather than price-led.
 Choose it if the group actively wants yakiniku in Kyoto.
 Skip it if the night needs a precise budget before arrival, a confirmed tasting structure, or a lunch slot.